hendriknielaender/double-trouble/data/blog/product_engineers.md

 - Internal training programs and development opportunities
 - Mentorship and coaching programs

-It's not just about tech though, soft-skills training like project management, teamwork, and communication are also important.
+It's not just about tech though, soft-skills training like networking, teamwork, and communication are also important.
 This helps improve the engineers' overall performance and teamwork abilities.

 By offering motivation and training, companies can build a work environment that drives productivity, creativity, and employee happiness.

 ### Innovation Time